vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 </p>

 ## Design Limitations
-1. There are currently no warning messages if required class attributes arent filled before calling the functions, Instead the output will simply be incomplete.
+1. There are currently no warning messages if required class attributes aren't filled before calling the functions, Instead the output will simply be incomplete.

 ## Table of Contents